RAMilewski/Tutorials-W.I.P/BOSL2_Introduction.md

 $fn = 72;
 ```

-## Guilding the Lilly
+## Beyond OpenSCAD

-Let's depart from the OpenSCAD tutorial for a while and embellish our model and illustrate how BOSL2 objects differ from their OpenSCAD counterparts.
+Let's depart from the OpenSCAD tutorial for a while and add to our model in ways that illustrate how BOSL2 objects differ from their OpenSCAD counterparts.

 We can start with the tires.
 BOSL2's cyl() support rounding and chamfering of the ends of the cylinder.
 Let's widen the tires from 3 to 4 and round the edges by 0.5.